clamy54/BlackBox-Cue/README.md

 - **MIDI CC**, **PROG**, and **OSC** events are sent immediately
 - **AUDIO SPEAK** events are pre-generated in the background a few seconds before their scheduled time to avoid any latency during playback
 - During a **crossfade**, both the incoming and outgoing tracks send their cues independently
-- Control cues work independently of MIDI Input -- you don't need a MIDI controller to use them.
+- Control cues work independently of MIDI Input: you don't need a MIDI controller to use them.
 MIDI cues require MIDI Output to be enabled, OSC cues require OSC to be enabled, and AUDIO cues work without any external device
 - If you seek to a different position during playback (by clicking the progress bar), past cues are skipped and only upcoming cues will be sent

 ---